songlarknet/lark/doc/backburner.md

 Change the "merge" construct in nodes to match on small types.
 This will make it easier to bake the clocks later and simplify some of the codegen.

+### Rename merge/when to match/case
+Rename merge/when everywhere to fit with Scala a bit better

 ## Missing features

 ### Expressions missing source location